hsarfraz/llm-Inference/03_serving_phi3-vision/README.md

 # Inference using Microsoft phi3-vision model
-Microsoft Phi3 vision language model is latest state-of-the art language model.
-This repo provides implementation of python/flask based web server to host model on premise for runtime inference.
-It provides examples to perform OCR and other functions using command line utilities like curl.
-The tiny Phi3-vision inference server is a simplified implementation to host model on premise.
-It is designed for small scale inference deployments with max serving capacity for 1-5 users.
+Microsoft Phi3 vision language model, the latest state-of-the-art AI technology for natural language processing.
+This model enables organizations to unlock the full potential of their unstructured data by providing insights and actionable intelligence.
+This containerized implementation of a Python/Flask-based web server allows you to host the Phi3 vision model on-premise, streamlining runtime inference and enabling seamless integration with your existing infrastructure.

+This simplified inference server is specifically designed for small-scale deployments, supporting up to 1-5 users, making it an ideal solution for organizations looking to implement language processing capabilities without significant upfront investments.
+With this innovative technology, you can unlock the power of Phi3 vision and start driving business value through enhanced decision-making, improved customer engagement, and more.

-It provides a simple REST based interface to allow utilization of the model.
-Inference server is based on a single Docker container that provides following key capabilities:
+The Phi3-vision language model inference server offers a straightforward, REST-based interface for seamless utilization of the model.
+It is comprised of a single Docker container that delivers three essential capabilities:

-1. Phi-3 model Inference
-2. REST APIs for integration with llm
-3. Support for quantized models
+1. Phi-3 Model Inference: Leverage the power of the Phi3 vision model to unlock insights and drive decision-making.
+2. REST APIs for Integration: Seamlessly integrate your Phi3 vision model with other systems through a robust REST API framework, enabling a range of applications and use cases.
+3. Quantized Model Support: Take advantage of optimized performance by supporting quantized models, perfect for resource-constrained environments.

 ## Deliverables
 - REST Interface to allow interaction with Phi-3 model